 - Organisations providing programmes that are substantially subsidised by the participants.

-- Organisations substantially funded by regular membership subscriptions, providing services for just those members.
-However, groups like this may be eligible for a grant for projects that will be delivered to the people of Porirua outside of their membership, if they also meets the Fund's criteria and priorities as set out above.
+- Organisations funded by regular membership subscriptions providing services for just those members.
+Groups like this however, may be eligible for a grant for projects that will be delivered to the people of Porirua outside of their membership, if they also meets the Fund's criteria and priorities as set out above.

-- Organisations that intend to redistribute funds to recipients at their own discretion.
+- Organisations that intend to redistribute funds to other recipients.

 What Will We Fund?